components-web-app/api-components-bundle/docs/users_and_security/index.md

 openssl pkey -in config/jwt/private.pem -out config/jwt/public.pem -pubout
 ```

 Configure your security/firewall.
-There is a configurable token so that requests to the API where a refresh token is returned can only be made from anotehr server.
+There is a configurable token so that requests to the API where a refresh token returned can only be made from another server.
 This is to protect the refresh key from being passed directly to a user.
-You should save the refresh key in your server-side session data and handle refreshing the JWT token that way.
+You should save the refresh key in your server-side session data and handle refreshing the JWT token in this way.
 ```yaml
 security:
     role_hierarchy: